varun325/React/README.md

-## Repository for the revision and practice of all the fundamental important React concepts
+## Repository for the revision and practice of all the fundamental and important React concepts

 ## Initial overview